Linear Dimensionality Reduction: Principal Component Analysis ( PCA )

-\notes The historical development of Principal Component Analysis is well known and well documented.
-At the beginning, it appeared in Pearson (1901) under the guise of a geometric derivation (Pearson, K. - 1901 - On lines and planes of closest fit to systems of points in space. \emph{Philos.
-Mag.} \textbf{6(2):}559-572).
-The idea behind is clearly geometric.
+\notes The historical development of PCA is well known and well documented.
+According to \cite[chap.
+3]{Basilevsky1994}, its origin can be traced in the work of Bravais in 1846 (where the notion of principal axis emerged, in ``in the form of rotating an ellipse to `axes principaux' in order to achieve independence in a multivariate normal distribution'').
+Classically, its origin is attributed to Pearson in \cite{Pearson1901} under the guise of both a statistical and a geometrical derivation, as an extension of the linear regression.
+The aim is statistical, but the idea behind is clearly geometric.
+Pearson's aim was to escape from the non symmetry of dependent and independent variables in linear regression (the regression line changes if the status dependent - independent are reversed), by giving equal status for variations on both types of variables.
+He was led to find the best fit of, say, a system of points in the plane by a line.
+One guise of his approach is statistical, in the sense that it uses the notions of mean, variance, standard deviation of a sample, but the notion of statistical model as it is understood nowadays was not available at this time.
+So, Pearson's approach can be qualified as geometrical.
 The term Factor Analysis has been introduced by Thurstone in 1931 (Thurstone, L. - 1931 - Multiple Factor Analysis, \emph{Psychological Review}, \textbf{38:}406-427).
 His purpose was to find a general method for finding factors which could explain correlations, following an idea published by Spearman in 1904.
 The presence of an underlying model in factor analysis has been the cause of numerous and fierce discussions (see \cite{Jolliffe2002}).
 Hotelling gave an algebraic framework in 1933 (in Hotelling, H. - 1933 - Analysis of a complex of statistical variables into principal components. \emph{J. Educ.
 Psychol.}, \textbf{24:}498-520), where the term PCA first appeared.
 Following the work of Pearson, he showed that the principal axis are the eigenvectors of the covariance matrix of the sample.
-PCA is based on Singular Value Decomposition of a matrix.
+PCA is based on SVD of a matrix.
 The link between PCA and SVD is classically attributed to a theorem published by Eckart \& Young in 1936 \cite{Eckart1936}.
 Classical textbooks in anglo-saxon litterature dedicated to PCA are \cite{Jackson1991}, and \cite{Jolliffe2002}.
-PCA is developed in every textbook in multivariate data analysis, like \cite{Mardia1979,Chatfield1980,Izenman2008}. \cite{Wold1987} is a survey of PCA tools with an introduction on main milestones in the development of the method.
+The triple nature of PCA (algebraic, geometrical, statistical) can be found in \cite{Vidal2016}, where chapter 2 is a thorough presentation of PCA.
+PCA is developed in every textbook in MDA, like \cite{Mardia1979,Chatfield1980,Izenman2008}. \cite{Wold1987} is a survey of PCA tools with an introduction on main milestones in the development of the method.
 Classical textbooks in French literature are \cite{Cailliez1979,LMF82}.
-A recent survey of \PCA and its recent developments can be found in \cite{Jolliffe2016}.
+A recent survey of \PCA and its recent developments can be found in \cite{Jolliffe2016}.\\ \\ PCA is probably one of the most used tool in multivariate statistics.
+It is known under various names according to the field it is applied to, as mentioned in \url{https://en.wikipedia.org/wiki/Principal_component_analysis}: Principal Component Analysis, Karhunen–Loève transform (KLT) in signal processing, proper orthogonal decomposition (POD) in mechanical engineering, empirical orthogonal functions (EOF) in meteorological science, among others.\\ \\ If the theory can be derived for any pair $(p,r)$ of dimensions with $1 \leq r < p$, it is most interesting when $p$ is large and $r \ll p$.